Caring for Your Nature Strip!

 If you do see anyone illegally dumping within the Marigold community or any properties that are unkempt or pose a risk to public safety, please report the activity to Wyndham City Council Local Laws on (03) 9742 0777 you can also report the behaviour by visiting Wyndham’s online Customer Service Portal.

-Separating two pieces of land, a dividing or boundary fence is the joint property between the landowner and neighbour.
-The cost of building and repairing is shared equally between both parties.
+A boundary or shared fence is the a dividing or boundary fence used to separate two pieces of land.
+It is the joint property between the landowner and neighbour and considered a shared asset, with the cost of building and repairing split equally between both parties.

-If you are ready to construct your boundary fencing, you will need to get in contact with your neighbours (left, right and rear) before enlisting any contractors.
-Both neighbours who share the common boundary will need to agree to the costs to construct the new fence before any work is commenced.
+If you are ready to construct your boundary fencing, you will need to get in contact with your neighbours before enlisting any contractors.
+That means the adjoining owners for the left, right and rear of your property (excluding corner blocks.
+Please refer to your Contract of Sale for details).
+Each neighbour who shares a common boundary will need to agree to the costs to construct the new fence before any work is commenced.

-To find out the contact details of your neighbours, so you can begin discussions surrounding boundary fencing, please get in contact with the Wyndham council by following the directions at the link provided here.
+To find out the contact details of the adjoining property owners, so you can begin discussions surrounding boundary fencing, please get in contact with the Wyndham council by following the directions at the link provided here.

 Constructing a shared fence follows this general process:

-3. Speak to your neighbour about the obtained quotes and allow your neighbour to source 3 of their own
+3. Speak to your neighbours about the obtained quotes and allow your neighbours to source 3 of their own quotes.

 If your neighbouring block is unsold and is still listed as the property of Growland, we recommend following these steps: